 To repair a damaged partition using Disk Utility:

+- Open Disk Utility.
 Through Finder, go to Application > Utilities and open Disk Utility.
 For recovery of partitions on the same drive your operating system is installed, it’s recommended you boot into macOS Recovery mode before launching Disk Utility.

+- Choose The Partition.
 Choose the partition you’d like to assess, then click on the First Aid button.

+- Confirmation.
 A simple screen will pop up asking you for confirmation.
 Click Run, and it will begin to search for problems, and automatically repair them where possible.

 How To Protect Against Mac Partition Loss

-While there isn’t a bulletproof way of guaranteeing your disk drives won’t fail at any point in time, there are some proactive steps you can take to protecting your data, making data recovery a lot easier for yourself, and/or your team.
+While there isn’t a bulletproof way of guaranteeing your disk drives won’t fail at any point in time, there are some proactive steps you can take to protect your data, making data recovery a lot easier for yourself, and/or your team.

 📁 Make Backups